oleglukin/section9/README.md

 View GraphQL schema: https://section9-210115.appspot.com/schema

 ### Prepare some data to query
-The app queries Firebase database, so in order to run those queries you would need some data in a Firebase cluster.
+The app reads data from Firebase database, so in order to run those queries you would need some data in a Firebase DB.
 Follow this page to find out how to set up a database: https://firebase.google.com/
 After that you would need to load some sample data into the database.
 This project uses some sample data from 'Airline On-Time Performance Data' database from [US Bureau of Transportation Statistics](https://www.transtats.bts.gov/Tables.asp?DB_ID=120).
 Data sets:
 - On-Time Performance (the main data set)